krasimir/react-in-patterns/patterns/communication/README.md

 ### Output

 The obvious output is the rendered HTML.
 Visually that's what we get from a React component.
-Of course some of the components contain logic that probably sends out transformed data or trigger an action/event in our system.
+Of course some of the components contain logic that probably sends out transformed data or triggers an action/event in our system.
 To achieve that we again use component's props:

 ```js
 class Title extends React.Component {